edinburgh-napier/set09121/labs/lab4/tileEngine_2.md

 target_link_libraries(... lib_tile_level_loader sfml-graphics)
 ```

 You probably could have guessed this addition.
-Just add the library target name to your link_libraries.
+Just add the library target name to your link_libraries, just like we do with SFML.
+You can add as many as you like, separated by spaces.

 ## Maths Library